Archaeological Museum in Krakow

 The museum and its exhibits

-The museum is housed in a historic building, which was once a fourteenth century fortress with a medieval palace.
+The museum is housed in a historic building, which was once a fourteenth-century fortress with a medieval palace.
 During the seventeenth century, it was transformed into a Carmelite monastery and two hundred years later, it was used as an Austrian prison.

 A bit outdated

-The Archaeological Museum of Kraków is quiet small compared to other archaeological museums around the world and is a bit dated.
+The Archaeological Museum of Kraków is quite small compared to other archaeological museums around the world and is a bit dated.
 In our opinion, the best part of the museum is its garden, which offers great views.

 Monday - Wednesday and Fridays: 9am - 3pm